hemanth1223/decentralized-social-media-using-blockchain/README.md

 node scripts/sample-script.js
 npx hardhat help

-Sanity Clean Content Studio
+# Sanity Content Studio
-Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.
+The Sanity Content Studio is integrated into the project as an open-source real-time content editing environment connected to the Sanity backend.
+To get started, consult the "getting started" section in the documentation and join the community Slack.
+You can also extend and build plugins to enhance the functionality of the Sanity Content Studio.

-Now you can do the following things:

-Read “getting started” in the docs
-Join the community Slack
-Extend and build plugins
+# Readme Completion
+This README.md file provides an overview of the project and guides you through the setup and deployment process.
+It is designed to be clear, concise, and professional, providing all the necessary information for developers and contributors.
+If you have any further questions or need assistance, feel free to reach out to the project maintainers.